emacsmirror/loopy/README.md

 # Loopy: An Emacs Looping Library

 Loopy is a macro meant for iterating and looping.
-It is similar in usage to `cl-loop` but uses symbolic expressions rather than keywords.
+It is similar in usage to [`cl-loop`][cl-loop] but uses symbolic expressions rather than keywords.

-It should be comparable with `cl-loop`, keeping in mind the following points:
+It should be comparable with `cl-loop` for basic things, keeping in mind the following points:
 - It is probably less efficient than `cl-loop`, though I am so far trying to keep the same logic that `cl-loop` uses.
 - It has more flexible control flow commands, under which you can easily group